endurodave/Allocator/README.md

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/1083210/An-Efficient-Cplusplus-Fixed-Block-Memory-Allocato"><strong>An Efficient C++ Fixed Block Memory Allocator</strong></a>

+See <a href="https://github.com/endurodave/C_Allocator">A Fixed Block Memory Allocator in C</a> for a C language version of this allocator.

 # Table of Contents

 - [An Efficient C++ Fixed Block Memory Allocator](#an-efficient-c-fixed-block-memory-allocator)